Admission to the Doctor of Physical Therapy Program

 - International Applicants: Official results from the TOEFL or IELTS are required for all students for whom English is a second language, except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.
 NOTE: International students applying to the Physical Therapy program must send scores to the PTCAS code 5312.

-- Knowledge of the profession through documented work or volunteer experiences in at least two different areas of practice as defined in the PTCAS instructions for reporting observation hours.
+- Knowledge of the profession through documented work or volunteer experiences in at least one inpatient and one outpatient setting as defined by PTCAS.

 - Increasingly, clinical facilities are requiring that participating students undergo various criminal background checks, child abuse clearances, and/or drug screens.
-Therefore, students should be prepared to participate in these screenings.
+Therefore, students should be prepared to participate in these screenings for this observation experience.

 If an offer of admission is accepted, a $500 deposit must accompany the acceptance reply.
 This deposit is applied to the first semester’s tuition, and the deposit is non-refundable if the student fails to enter the program on the date for which they are accepted.